typephp-php/docs/docs/blog/introducing-typephp.md

 * **Zero New Syntax:** Write standard, clean PHP and standard PHPDocs.
 * **Zero Build Steps & Zero Node.js:** No Babel, Webpack, or transpilation toolchains.
 * **Zero C-Extensions:** Runs in 100% pure PHP userland across **PHP 8.1, 8.2, 8.3, 8.4, and 8.5** on Linux, macOS, and Windows.
-* **Zero Line-Drift:** Injected guard rails are squashed onto opening braces so that error stack traces and Xdebug breakpoints match your source files **100% accurately**.
+* **Zero Line-Drift:** Injected guard rails are squashed onto opening braces so that eror stack traces and Xdebug breakpoints match your source files **100% accurately**.

 ---